swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 The Swift Standard Library includes two general-purpose hashing collections, `Set` and `Dictionary`.
-These collections are built around hash tables, which are probabilistic data structures; their expected performance critically depends on the expected distribution of the elements stored in them, along with the quality of the hash function that is used to derive bucket indices for individual elements.
+These collections are built around hash tables, whose expected performance critically depends on the expected distribution of the elements stored in them, along with the quality of the hash function that is used to derive bucket indices for individual elements.

 With a good hash function, simple lookups, insertions and removals take constant time on average.
 However, when the hash function is not